stephentea/stephentea/README.md

 🔭 Currently working on hypervisor development.

 💖 Interested in software systems, especially operating systems, networking, distributed systems, and database systems.

+🌱 Personal projects include writing an OS kernel for x86 from scratch, designing and synthesizing a RISCV-CPU, etc.